-(a) up to 12 consecutive months of employment, an amount equal to one week's wages.

-(b) after 12 months of employment, an amount equal to two weeks' wages.
+- (a) For pay in lieu of notice of permanent layoff, as follows: - (1) up to 12 consecutive months of employment, an amount equal to one week's wages. - (2) after 12 months of employment, an amount equal to two weeks' wages.

-(c) after three consecutive years of employment, an amount equal to three weeks' wages plus one week's wages for each additional year of employment, to a maximum of eight weeks' wages.
+(3) after three consecutive years of employment, an amount equal to three weeks' wages plus one week's wages for each additional year of employment, to a maximum of eight weeks' wages.

-(d) the liability under this clause is deemed to be discharged if the employee is given written notice of layoff as follows:

-(1) one week's notice up to 12 consecutive months of employment;
+- (b) For written notice of permanent layoff, as follows: - (1) one week's notice up to 12 consecutive months of employment;